Issues & Political Concerns

 Better Roads and Bridges

 Our roads in South Carolina are terrible.
 We ought to be ashamed about that, but not simply because they are bad.
 We ought to be ashamed that the people who can afford to fix them, won’t pitch in to do so.
 The burden of fixing roads is funded by gas taxes, which affect poor people the most.
 Everyone that has to pay for gas to get back and forth to work is paying a higher percentage of their income than the folks who have the opportunity to work from home.
 One might say, “If I’m not using the roads, why should I have to pay for them directly?”
 That’s silly; everyone uses the roads, even if they pay other people to bring stuff to them.
-It’s everyone’s responsibility to contribute to rebuilding our roads, and I think that should be paid from the general fund via income tax.
+It’s everyone’s responsibility to contribute to rebuilding our roads and I want to continue to fund improvements that we're seeing now.